 Assisted Audit Techniques (CAAT).
-Out of 36 RTO/ARTOs, 13 RTO/ARTOs were selected using Stratified Simple Random Sampling method for scrutiny of the records and verification of the data analysis results. addition this. the data available in public In to domain (www.parivahan.gov.in) and the 'Parivahan Analytics and Reporting Portal' (Analytics Portal) was utilised wherever necessary.
+Out of 36 RTO/ARTOs, 13 RTO/ARTOs were selected using Stratified Simple Random Sampling method for scrutiny of the records and verification of the data analysis results.
+In addition to this, the data available in public domain (www.parivahan.gov.in) and the 'Parivahan Analytics and Reporting Portal' (Analytics Portal) was utilised wherever necessary.